 Stretch marks and body scars are best to treat when they are red in colour.
 Lasers are very effective in removing redness and improving the overall appearance of stretch marks.

-As we mentioned earlier it is very difficult to remove stretch marks, although significantly improving red stretch marks is quite achievable using lasers such as the Gemini.
-Once stretch marks lose their red color, laser treatments offer much less improvement.
+As we mentioned earlier it is very difficult to remove stretch marks, although significantly improving red stretch marks is quite achievable using lasers such as the Excel V. Once stretch marks lose their red color, laser treatments offer much less improvement.

 Dermally Active Vitamin A Peels may be used to resurface scarring and promote collagen production, offering benefits for all types of scarring, stretch marks and hyperpigmentation.